 Maha TET 2019 English Question Paper & Answer Key (Set-B)

-He is quite parsimonious nature.
+He is quite parsimonious in nature.

 (1) cruel